ziutek/simple_go_wiki/README.md

 ## Controller

-We need to install *web.go*:

-    $ goinstall github.com/hoisie/web.go

-Next we can write the last part of our application which is responsible for interaction with the user.
+The last part of our application which is responsible for interaction with the user.
 Lets create *controller.go* file:

     package main